 Purchasing a home can be the most major financial event in your life.
 Given that, you want to ensure you are doing everything you can to avoid overpaying for your dream home.
 It’s not that difficult, but unfortunately you do not have a long time to decide.
-What is the best price to offer that maximizes your value while, at the same time, makes a fair offer ...Continue Reading →
+What is the best price to offer that maximizes your value while, at the same time, makes a fair offer to the seller?
+If you are working with a local Real ...Continue Reading →

 What does the New Year of 2018 have in store for the housing market??
 Consider the following few things: